-Evaluation For: (Print PSU Ca andidate Name) Please indicate which evaluation is being completed at this time. n Evaluation Due: Friday lluation Due: Friday, Ap NOTE: As candidates progress performance will become more early field experiences; a ration of satisfactory progress in students explaining why the are helpful to our candidates ore sophisticated and refiing of 2 or 3 is indicative udent teaching.
-Most car e student received these ined.
+Evaluation For: (Print PSU Ca ındidate Name) Please indicate which evaluation is being completed at this time.
+Mid-Term Evaluation Due: Friday, March 8th Final Evaluation Due: Friday, April 26th NOTE: As candidates progress performance will become mo early field experiences; a ratio of satisfactory progress in stucomments explaining why the are helpful to our candidates. ore sophisticated and refing of 2 or 3 is indicative addent teaching.
+Most care student received these ined.
 In most cases, a rat of satisfactory progress in adidates will not receive in ing of 1 or 2 is indicative of in later field experiences; a ratings of 4.
-Ratings of 1 or f satisfactory progress in and a rating of 3 is indicative r 4 must be accompanied by STAGES OF DEVELOPME ENT/ RATING SCALE : No opportunity provided for 1 Novice Candidate shows awareness and beginning skills idate shows awareness 4 Advanced Candidate consistently demonstrates a high degree of competence functioning independently

-PROFESSIONAL RES PONSIBILITY: \sim ☐ The student has be☐ The student notifie and punctual. een punctual each assigned een present each assigned ed me of any absences. ade up all absences. d time.
-Y N IF NO Number of tardies NO Number of absences er of absences not complete y positive and profession al demeanor NA 1 2 3 4 3.
+Ratings of 1 or f satisfactory progress in and a rating of 3 is indicative r 4 must be accompanied by STAGES OF DEVELOPMENT/ RATING SCALE: No opportunity provided for C 1 Novice Candidate shows awareness and beginning skills 2 Developing Candidate skills and awareness levels are developing 3 Effective Candidate consistently demonstrates competence with minimal assistance or prompting 4 Advanced Candidate consistently demonstrates a high degree of competence functioning independently PROFESSIONAL RES PONSIBILITY: \sim 1.
+Is dependable, flexible, and punctual. ☐ The student has been punctual each assigned time. ☐ The student has been present each assigned time. ☐ The student notified me of any absences. ☐ The student has made up all absences. ☐ The student ha 2.
+Maintains a consistently positive and professional demeanor NA 1 2 3 4 3.
 Maintains confidentiality at all levels 4.
-Communicates effectively, appropriately and professionally in all forms and to all audiences NA 1 2 NA 1 2 NA 1 2 3 4 NA 1 2 3 4 5.
-Implements the recommendations from evaluations of professional performance NA 1 6.
-Practices self-evaluation and reflection7.
-Candidate's dress and personal hygiene are appropriate for a school setting NA 1 2 3 4 8.
-Shows interest and enthusiasm for teaching and learning NA 1 2 3 4 NA 1 2 3 4 9.
-Demonstrates maturity and accepts constructive criticism in a positive manner NA 1 2 3 4 10.
-Listens carefully to all s NA 1 2 3 4 COMMENTS: Please explai . • the category of "Professio nal Responsibility" or add a dditional comments.
-THE LEARNER AND LEARNING : 11.
-Uses appropriate nonve NA 1 2 3 4 12.
-Demonstrates positive r ident population NA 1 2 3 4 13.
+Communicates effectively, appropriately and professionally in all forms and to all audiences NA 1 2 3 4 5.
+Implements the recommendations from evaluations of professional performance 6.
+Practices self-evaluation and reflection NA 1 2 3 4 NA 1 2 3 4 NA 1 2 3 4 9.
+Demonstrates maturity a NA 1 2 3 4 NA 1 2 3 4 10.
+Listens carefully to all s NA 1 2 3 4 COMMENTS: Please explain any areas of concern in the category of "Professional Responsibility" or add additional comments.
+THE LEARNER AND LEARNING: 11.
+Uses appropriate nonver NA 1 2 3 4 12.
+Demonstrates positive r NA 1 2 3 4 13.
 Has a positive presence NA 1 2 3 4 14.
-Teaches and reinforces classroom expectations, rules, routines and proce dures fairly NA 1 2 3 4 COMMENTS : Please explai n any areas of concern in the category of "The Lear ner and Learning" or add a dditional comments.
+Teaches and reinforces classroom expectations, rules, routines and procedures fairly NA 1 2 3 4 COMMENTS : Please explain any areas of concern in the category of "The Learner and Learning" or add additional comments.